 Heading toward bed – the transition

 For many kids it’s really hard to transition from playful family time to the lonely and boring time of bedtime and night time.
 Kids might be hyped up playing and rough housing or they might be involved in a really interesting show or project that will take way longer than our bedtime goals allow.
 Transitions are really hard for many kids so we need to make the transitions as painless and battle free as possible.
-To do this there are two things we have at our disposal which will prevent many battles before they start – choices and boundaries or what Love and Logic might call Loving Limits.
+To do this there are two things we have at our disposal which will prevent many battles before they start – choices and boundaries.

 Most of the time choices are really effective since kids just really want some control over their lives.
 We’re so used to bossing them around it makes some of them decide to say “no” no matter how reasonable we are.
 If we say “It’s bedtime.”
 They’re almost programmed to resist.
 Offering choices before you hear “no” is SUPER important.
 You have to use choices early, if you have resistance you’ve lost your battle so make your choices effective and as fun as possible.